andf-crl/docs/v19.1/demo-geo-partitioning.md

 ## Step 6.
 Configure the cluster

-Before you can run MovR against the cluster and demonstrate the geo-partitioning feature, you must create a `movr` database and enable an enterprise license.
+Before you can run MovR against the cluster and demonstrate the geo-partitioning feature, you must create a `movr` database and enable an [enterprise.license](cluster-settings.html#setting-enterprise-license).

 1. SSH to the client VM in the US East region.